OscarD79/kickstarter-analysis/README.md

 ![Theater_Outcomes_vs_Launch.png](./Theater_Outcomes_vs_Launch.png)

 ### Once I had considered the campaigns by launch date, I then created a table to review the plays by Goals.
 In order to compare them I used a range of goal amounts to gather the number of plays that were successful, failed and canceled within each range.
 After, I used the totals to calculate out the percentages and organized the percentages on a line chart.
-Which I used to chart the success, failure and cancellation percentages across the goal ranges.
+I used the chart to review the success, failure and cancellation percentages across the goal ranges.

 ![Outcomes_vs_Goals.png](./Outcomes_vs_Goals.png)

 ## Results